Eco Portrait Masks

 While working in sustainability, I became deeply involved in the creative economy and creative placemaking initiatives in the State of Maine.
 This work brought me to the IMRC Center at the University of Maine where I was able to be trained in a variety of emerging technologies, including 3D printing, laser cutting, and CNC.
 From a sustainability perspective, I’m interested in 3D printings potential for ‘printing’ houses out of locally produced clays and cements and for its potential to eventually recycle plastics to eliminate plastic waste.

 Now, I work with a variety of 3D printers.
 I’ve been experimenting with the printers and making a new body of work.
-Coming out of my Social Practice work, Discovering the Ecological Self, these sculptures explore how we make meaning out of our connection to the natural environment, and in particular how we make meaning out of major nature-based symbols and archetypes, such as the bee, stars, the moon, mountains, rivers, ocean, etc. I feel there is a lot of potential in work that connects the Universal with the Personal.
+Coming out of my Social Practice work, Discovering the Ecological Self, these sculptures explore how we make meaning out of our connection to the natural environment, and in particular how we make meaning out of major nature-based symbols and archetypes, such as the bee, stars, the moon, mountains, rivers, ocean, etc.

 Further, this new work explores mystical or religious experiences or magical beliefs around nature.
 While at the sustainability institute, I worked with many herbalists.
 I was intrigued by an idea that they shared that ‘your healing grows outside your door’.
 This magical concept that healing plants grew next to the person that would need them spoke to an ecological intimacy that I want to share through my artwork.
 For this reason, I’m interested in the power of icons and mask iconography and how this iconography relates to Carl Jung and Mircea Eliade’s ideas around ‘living a symbol’.
 As in Symbolism, the Sacred and the Arts, “…the symbol makes a concrete object “explode” by disclosing dimensions which are not given in immediate experience… consequently, “to live” a symbol and decipher the messages correctly is equivalent to gaining access to the universal.” and “To live the symbol is to participate in the Sacred.”
 Eliade, Mircea.
 Symbolism, the Sacred, and the Arts.
 Continuum, 1992. pg.
 12.